Pleasant River, Nova Scotia

 Pleasant River is a community in the Canadian province of Nova Scotia, located in the Region of Queens Municipality.

 Pleasant River was first settled by a man named Zenas Waterman Sr. in October, 1802.
-On 4 August, 1856, a church was opened in Pleasant River.
-A gold mine called the "Pleasant River Barrens" operated here from 1890 until it's closure in 1913.
+On 4 August 1856, a church was opened in Pleasant River.
+A gold mine called the "Pleasant River Barrens" operated here from 1890 until its closure in 1913.

 The population of Pleasant River in 1956 was 97.